310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/kanata_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Kanata sighfrown %}
-            is that so? i thought it would be fun to do, so that is a shame…
+            ah, alright. i thought it would be fun to do, so that is a shame…
             {% endbubble %}
             {% bubble Kanata awkward %}
             ah, but if i [made] a [mistake], it would cause more problems.